Welcome Aboard!

 Conclusion: A student considering a career in engineering, engineering technology, or as a technician should carefully investigate these differences and make a career decision based on what sounds like the most exciting and rewarding choice.

-Am I ready to major in physics or engineering?
+Am I ready to major in engineering physics?

-If you are going to major in physics or engineering physics, there are a few questions to ask yourself by way of self-evaluation.
+If you are going to major in engineering physics, there are a few questions to ask yourself by way of self-evaluation.
 (You can also read the advice of the American Physics Society.)

-1. How do I know if I want to be a physics or engineering physics major?
+1. How do I know if I want to be an engineering physics major?

-2. Do I have the background to be adequately prepared to be a physics or engineering physics major?
+2. Do I have the background to be adequately prepared to be an engineering physics major?

-Technically, you do not need to have studied physics or pre-calculus in high school, but these would be tremendous assets.
-We strongly recommend that you take these courses (especially the AP versions) if at all possible while in high school.
+Technically, you do not need to have studied physics or calculus in high school, but these would be tremendous assets.
+We strongly recommend that you take these courses (especially the AP versions) if possible while in high school.
 Taking other science, math, and computer courses also helps your problem-solving skills.
 (That's a good thing.)
 If you have not taken a pre-calculus course in high school or if you feel like you need a refresher of the subject, we do offer an accelerated summer Lift Off program.
-This program would allow you to complete 6 hours of college level credit during the month of August and will put you right on track to complete a STEM degree in a shortest possible time.
+This program would allow you to complete 6 hours of college level credit during summer and will put you right on track to complete your degree in the shortest possible time.

-3. Can I get credit for any of my academic work taken prior to attending McMurry?
+3. Can I get credit for any of my academic work taken prior to attending McMurry University?

 There are several methods of receiving credit for prior work.